LLNL/sundials/doc/shared/sunheuristics/SUNHeuristics_Description.rst

 .. c:function:: int SUNHeuristicsSpace(SUNHeuristics H, long int *lenrw, long int *leniw)

    Informative routine that returns the memory requirements of the heuristics object.
-The return value is an integer flag denoting success/failure of the routine (see :numref:`SUNHeuristics.Description.errorCodes`).

-   Arguments:

-   * *H* -- the heuristics object.
+   :param H:  the heuristics object.
-   * *lenrw* (output) -- number of ``sunrealtype`` words stored in the heuristics object.
+   :param lenrw: (output)  number of ``sunrealtype`` words stored in the heuristics object.
-   * *leniw* (output) -- number of ``sunindextype`` words stored in the heuristics object.
+   :param leniw: (output)  number of ``sunindextype`` words stored in the heuristics object.
 This may also include pointers, `int` and `long int` words.
+   :return: error code indicating success failure  (see :numref:`SUNHeuristics.Description.errorCodes`).

    Usage: